 - Fax: 215.629.5298

-As a CCHP research fellow, Gross has been involved in a variety of projects related to the history of materials innovation, most recently a case study reconstructing Eastman Chemical’s efforts to commercialize Tritan, a new BPA-free plastic.
+As a research fellow at CHF, Gross has been involved in a variety of projects related to the history of materials innovation, most recently a case study reconstructing Eastman Chemical’s efforts to commercialize Tritan, a new BPA-free plastic.
 He has also taught undergraduate courses on the history of innovation at the University of Pennsylvania and is currently serving as the lead curator of Innovations That Changed the World, a new exhibition of artifacts drawn from The Sarnoff Collection at the College of New Jersey that considers RCA’s numerous contributions to the history of electronics.
 Before attending graduate school Gross earned an undergraduate degree in history from Yale University and taught physics and chemistry in Philadelphia’s public schools as a member of Teach for America.

 Download curriculum vitae